internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 The CPU communicates with the Video system solely through the PPU-RAM.
 This 4 KB RAM interfaces the CPU and the PPU.

-The 8 data lines of the PPU-RAM are directly connected to one oh the ports of the PPU (Port C).
+The 8 data lines of the PPU-RAM are directly connected to one of the ports of the PPU (Port C).

-The 12 address lines are not directly connected to the microcontroller's GPIOs, I used a counters again, as with the VPU, this time I used 74HC193 counters, these counters have some advantages to the 74HC4040 counters, they can be set with a starting value and they are bi-directional.
+The 12 address lines are not directly connected to the microcontroller's GPIOs, I used counter chips again, as with the VPU, this time I used 74HC193 counters, these counters have some advantages in relation to the 74HC4040 counters, they can be set with a starting value and they are bi-directional.

 This way I can read specific regions of the memory without having to start from address 0, and I can read it backwards (which does not come in handy in this case).

 In order to set the initial address to the counter, I use a latch (74HC573), so that I can reuse the same port of the PPU to set the whole address (Port A).